-Ray Hemachandra recently published an essay on his blog that reads like a love letter to/about his adult Autistic son, Nicholas.
+Ray Hemachandra recently published an essay on his blog that reads like a love letter to/about his adult Autistic son with developmental delay, Nicholas.
 In the essay, Ray muses about how quickly time slips by, and how suddenly it seems that his son is transitioning from school to adult life and all the possibilities and struggles that includes.

 “For an adult child, parents and families soon no longer have school IEP meetings to fight for rights, accessibility, and inclusion.
 But many of the same questions we wrestled with in the school setting extend into adulthood and society: Will he or she be isolated or included?
 How do we foster more inclusive communities broadly, but also more specifically take steps to ensure our child feels a part of the world, not an outcast?
 So many disabled and autistic adults experience isolation and often depression.”

 Ray shares many worries about Nicholas’ future, but then turns his thoughts around and says that worry isn’t helpful.
 He points out that parents must do all they can to help their children, but in the end parents can’t determine how their children’s lives will turn out.
 Your child’s life is your child’s life, not yours.
 Worrying too much will eat away at the precious time you have together.
 Trying to over protect your child will limit them and leave them unprepared for many of life’s opportunities and possibilities.

 Most crucially, Ray writes: “We miss something here.
 Developmental delay means that much life development happens in adult life for autistics, after age 18 or 21—maybe even more so than it does for us the rest of us.”
 That’s such an important point.
 As a 51-year-old Autistic, that’s been my experience: we don’t emerge fully developed at age 18; we are growing and changing throughout our life span.